-In order to get a tourist visa to the USA (B/2 visa), you must apply on the website of the US Embassy.
+In order to get a B-2 visa to the USA, you must apply on the website of the US Embassy.

-2. Do I have a chance to get a tourist visa?
+2. Do I have a chance to get this visa?

-3. How long can I stay in the US after receiving a tourist visa?
+3. How long can I stay in the US after receiving a B-2 visa?

 Usually, a visa is given for 10 years, but this does not mean that you can stay in the United States for 10 years.
 When entering the United States, the Border Guard gives permission (puts its stamp on the passport).
 Usually, you can easily enter for a 90-day stay with the limited exceptions where you can stay longer.